Roasted Butternut Squash Soup

 - pinch of nutmeg

 - 1 cup canned coconut milk

 - 2 cups vegetable broth

 - Preheat your oven to 400 degrees.
-On a sheet tray or pan, add your cubed butternut squash, onion, garlic head (with peel on cut in half), pinch of nutmeg, thyme, salt, pepper and olive oil.
-Mix well and cook for about 30-40 minutes until all your vegetables are fork tender.
+On a sheet tray or pan, add your cubed butternut squash, onion, garlic head (with peel on cut in half), pinch of nutmeg, thyme, kosher salt, pepper and extra-virgin olive oil.
+Mix well and cook for about 30 to 40 minutes until all your vegetables are fork tender.

 - Transfer to a blender, and squeeze your roasted garlic out and discard the peel.
 Blend with coconut milk and broth until creamy.

-- Adjust with salt, pepper and sugar as needed.
-Top with coconut drizzle, some fresh thyme and pepper.
+- Adjust with kosher salt, pepper and a pinch of sugar as needed.
+Top with coconut drizzle, some fresh thyme and black pepper.
 Serve!